 ARTIST'S STATEMENT

 I moved from Missouri to Florida in 2012 and that’s when the urge to express myself kicked in.
 I asked my husband to put together a small workspace for me.
-I took some classes and made a few pieces that of course I felt were ready for the Louvre (totally embarrassing to recall).
-But I kept experimenting, trying to figure out my purpose and goals.
+I took some classes and made a few pieces that of course I felt were ready for the Louvre (so embarrassing to recall).
+But I kept experimenting, trying to figure out my artful purpose

 I’m always excited to start a new piece.
-I typically have a vague idea of where I want to go with it but that frequently takes a left or right turn, or doubles back to square one.
+I typically have a vague idea of where I want to go with it but that frequently takes a left or right turn, or circles back to the beginning.
 But I love the process of making art: solving problems, finding the perfect element, deconstructing, reconstructing and a lot of just sitting and staring--and knowing when to stop.

 I like to create pieces in a series, to explore various aspects of a unifying theme.
-Shelliquaries, Buddhaquaries, Gypsy Jazz, Chair Shrines and Art Nativities all are reflections of this.
+This is reflected in the various series I’ve made over the years, from Bad Clowns to Art Nativities to Shelliquaries and others.
 I rarely can stop at just one piece!

-I enjoy collecting objects for future artwork.
+I enjoy collecting objects that may be included in future artwork.
 I’m the lady you see picking up rusted bottle caps in parking lots and haunting hole-in-the-wall thrift shops.
 In my workspace I’m surrounded by infinite pieces of ribbon and string, artificial flowers, stick-on jewels, doll parts and furniture, beads, fabric, feathers, ephemera, paint.
-Lots of religious statuettes and cards.
-Rocks, shells and wood boxes I’ll embellish or turn into antiques.
-And so much more!
+Lots of religious items.
+Rocks, shells and wood boxes.
+And much, much more!
 But after all, with more stuff, you have more options.
 I firmly believe more is more!
 As a result, my workspace has grown dramatically.
 My muse, Lucky, a mini longhair dachshund, enjoys hanging out there with me.

 My art is carefully crafted to inspire, uplift and amuse.